untitled-pit-group/foxhound/doc/API.rst

         The file's BLAKE3 hash, in hex form. length
         The file's length in bytes.
+    name
+        The file's name.
+This is unrelated to the name provided at ``uploads.finish`` and intended for display purposes to clients other than the requester which are interested in ongoing upload progress.
 :Response:
     upload_id
         An upload ID.
 This is different from a file ID.